 Enjoy a Scenic Stroll Along the Lake

 The path runs all the way from the city’s Parko Katsari to Perama and other nearby villages.
-Come for a mid-morning stroll as local fishermen set up their nets, and a mysterious haze of fog hovers over the water.
+Come for a mid-morning stroll as local fishermen set up their nets and a mysterious haze of fog hovers over the water.

 Sail Out to Lake Ioannina Island

 The island was never given a name and is known by locals as quite simply “the island”.
 Boats run hourly between the port at Plateia Mavili and Ioannina island.
 The journey takes approximately 10 minutes and tickets cost €2 each way.

-Spend some time exploring the port area, before visiting the Ali Pasha house and learning the history of the island’s former Ottoman ruler.
+Spend some time exploring the port area.
+Then, visit the Ali Pasha house and learning the history of the island’s former Ottoman ruler.

 Uncover Abandoned Monasteries

 The origins of a lot of Ioannina island’s monasteries are unknown.
-Many of those that have fallen into abandon were owned by local noble families.
+Many of those that have fallen into abandonment were owned by local noble families.

 Learn the History of Ali Pasha

-Ioannina island was once home to Ali Pasha – an Ottoman Albanian ruler who ruled the city during the days of the Turkish occupation.
+Ioannina island was once home to Ali Pasha.
+He was an Ottoman Albanian ruler who ruled the city during the days of the Turkish occupation.